 Ugh, it’s almost here again.
-The most dreaded time of the year: finals season!
+The most dreaded time of the year: exam season!
 It’s really easy to end up running on three hours of sleep, an energy drink in one hand, and a bag of chips in the other.
 While finals may make you want to pull our hair out, there are ways to handle the stress that will make your life so much easier.
 Check out the tips below to make your finals period go a little more smoothly.

 Scientists universally agree that exercise is a great way to calm down, as it lowers the body’s stress hormones.
 While your time during finals season may seem crunched enough anyway, taking a half hour to go to a yoga class or to take a quick jog around campus will actually make you more productive.
 Most universities have exercise classes that are free of charge to students, so take advantage of it and try to pencil one in.
 You will help out your mind, body, and studying!

 Even when it’s the middle of finals week and all you can think about is studying, you still have to eat.
 Meals are one of the prime times to be social during college, and scheduling meals with your friends can be a great way to build in a fun study break.
 Laughing over pancakes with three of your best friends or grabbing dinner with your roommate is the perfect way to ensure that you take breaks, get social support, and receive nourishment all in one go!